renatorib/react-powerplug/docs/components/Value.md

 # Value

-The Value component is a generic component to store a some raw string/number value.
+The Value component is a generic component to store a some raw string value.

 ```js
 import { Value } from 'react-powerplug'